Skip to the content.

 In addition to this explanation, some examples may be found in the pyExamples directory.

 The available models are HardSphere - The RET for Hard Spheres, MieKinGas - The RET-Mie.
-They are initialized by passing the appropriate component identifiers to the class constructors.
+They are initialised by passing the appropriate component identifiers to the class constructors.

 from pykingas.HardSphere import HardSphere